UPDATE: County commissioners vote to send tourists home

-Due to the potential spread of coronavirus, county officials are taking significant action to stop the flow of tourists during spring break.
-Much of Tillamook County was already closed for business after the state issued social distancing guidelines.
+Facing the potential spread of coronavirus, county officials are taking significant action to stop the flow of tourists during spring break.
+Much of Tillamook County was already closed for business after the state banned large gatherings and limited service from restaurants and bars.

+On Monday, March 23, Tillamook County is closing parks and campgrounds as well as day-use areas in privately owned, county, state and federal parks except to those who live there full-time and pay month to month.

 An emergency meeting by phone of the Tillamook County Board of Commissioners was held Sunday, March 22, to discuss the matter.
 The meeting began with an update from State Sen. Betsy Johnson, who heard from numerous constituents ranging from concerned to angry about the swell of outsiders flocking to small towns along the Oregon Coast.